-Note: deposit of $200 mailed to contact address at page bottom required to schedule workshop.
-Full refund minus $10 administrative fee if request is made at least 7 days prior to start of workshop.
+Note: deposit of $200 mailed to contact address at page bottom or sent via PayPal is required to schedule workshop.
+Full refund if request is made at least 7 days prior to start of workshop.

 - "…Thank you for another excellent workshop.
 As usual the students left on a real high.
 Your patience and willingness to share together with your knowledge and talent make you a nearly unbeatable instructor…"